pulumi/docs/content/topics/kubernetes.md

       icon_type: delivery
       icon_color: blue
       description: |
-        You can integrate Pulumi directly with your favorite CI/CD and SCM systems to continuously deliver Kubernetes infrastructure and applications.
+        You can integrate Pulumi directly with your favorite CI/CD systems and testing frameworks to continuously deliver Kubernetes infrastructure and applications.
 Improve the velocity and visibility into your deployments from simple to complex global environments.

     - title: Smart Architecture